-Based on noise modelling on a busy summer day, Figure 5 depicts the current noise modelling map of the Copping area on a summer day.
-There are no events of more than 60 decibels depicted.
+Based on noise modelling on a busy summer day, Figure 5 depicts the current noise modelling map of Smooth Island on a summer day, which shows between 5 (pink dots) and 20 (purple dots) noise events over 60 decibels.

 Note: Summer data is taken from the period prior to March 2018 flight path changes to Runway 30 STAR.